Sabrenetics/Cytheseus/README.md

 * Allow linking of external websites to various parts of body - TBA
 * Export/Share options - TBA
 * Photo modelling - Software accepts a photo of yourself, picture or model and converts into the software and converts to a model.
+* Multiple models on field - Can add muliple models to field.
 * API's - We aim to create API's to make the cyberware avatar avaialble for integrating with third party applications and use cases.
 * Cyber load - The theoertical aspects of calculating the projectory to transhumanism, and leaving humanity, how much the cyberware augmented to model effects body function.
 This will scale in from human to transhuman.
 With color ranges showing research articles of various effects documented on the human body.